By the end of this class you should be able to:

 Pedagogically, we will take a multi-modal approach to learning, and practice feminist reflexivity, care and relational learning in the classroom.

-This is a reading intensive course.
-The majority of learning will be done in-seminar and therefore requires thorough preparation of notes based on readings prior to class.
+This is a reading-intensive course.
+The majority of learning will be done in the seminars and therefore requires thorough preparation of notes based on readings before class.